GORT User Manual v1.0

 gort kick regular : removes all Regular (unpromoted) users from the group

 gort kick added by <Nickname>: Kicks all members added to the group by the member specified

-gort kick inactive <N>: kicks all members inactive for at least N nays from the group.
-Default is 30 days if N is not specified.
+gort kick inactive <time int>: kicks all members inactive for at least the time interval specified from the group.
+Default is 30 days.

-gort kick new <Status> <Days>: Kicks all matching members from the group (same format as "gort show new) command.
-Example: "gort kick rejoined 7" kicks all members that have rejoined the group within 7 days.
+gort kick new <Status> <time int>: Kicks all matching members from the group (same format as "gort show new) command.
+Example: "gort kick new rejoined 7d" kicks all members that have rejoined the group within 7 days.

 gort share on|off : Toggles the public Share URL for the group.